 The University reserves the right to make reasonable variations to terms and conditions of employment.
 You will be notified of any minor changes of detail by way of general notice to all employees and any such changes would take effect from the date of the notice.
 Changes will be made via the appropriate consultative bodies within the University.
-You will be given not less than three month's notice in writing of any significant changes which may be given by way of individual notice or general notice to all employees.
+You will be given not less than three months' notice in writing of any significant changes which may be given by way of individual notice or general notice to all employees.
 Such changes will be deemed accepted unless an employee notifies the University of the objection in writing before the expiry of the notice period.
-Any such objection should be addressed to the Director of Human Resources and Organisational Development and copied to the Head of School/Service.
+Any such objection should be addressed to the Director of People and Organisational Development and copied to the Dean of School/Director of Service.